Manage Ad Stack

 Bid filtering and Publisher’s exclusions

-The Publisher should partner only with authentic demand partners.
-In real-time ad auctions, publishers connect with multiple demand partners in microseconds for each user visits.
-Therefore, it is not always easy to partner with authentic demands.
-Eventually, they might get involved in fraudulent activities that end up in policy violations.
+Publishers should partner only with authentic demand partners.
+In real-time ad auctions, publishers connect with multiple demand sources within microseconds for each user visit.
+Because of this speed and scale, it is not always easy to ensure that every partner is legitimate.
+As a result, publishers may unintentionally work with fraudulent partners, which can ultimately lead to policy violations.

-• Implement ads.txt for your website to show who the authorized buyers of your inventory are.
-It helps prevent unauthorized buyers from bidding or placing ads in your inventory.
+Include an ads.txt file on your website to clearly list the authorized buyers of your inventory.
+This helps prevent unauthorized or spoofed buyers from bidding on or serving ads in your inventory.

-• Implement HTTPS protocol on your website to create a secure environment that prevents any formidable changes in the website due to ad fraud.
-Moreover, HTTPS-enabled websites are favored by search engines, and they will positively increase your SEO rankings.
+Implement the HTTPS protocol on your website to provide a secure environment and reduce the risk of malicious modifications caused by ad fraud.
+In addition, HTTPS-enabled websites are favored by search engines, which can positively influence your SEO rankings.

-To sum up, a publisher should be aware of what is happening on his/her website and monitor the traffic.
-If Google deems a publisher’s account to be engaged with suspicious activities that interfere with the advertising, it can not only suspend your AdX account, but it can also suspend related properties such as AdSense and AdMob.
+In summary, publishers must stay aware of what is happening on their sites and monitor traffic regularly.
+If Google identifies suspicious activity that interferes with advertising, it may suspend not only your AdX account but also related properties such as AdSense and AdMob.

 Wrapping Up